bluemont/kria/README.md

 ## Protocol Buffer Setup

 Note: this section is intended for developers who want to modify Kria itself.
-The following stepsare not necessary to *use* the library.
+The following steps are not necessary to *use* the library.

 Run the following steps if the underlying [Riak Protocol Buffer][riak_pb] files are updated.